Education Loan in India: Interest Rates, Process, Best Banks & More

 These loans cover a wide range of expenses, including tuition fees, hostel charges, exam fees, books, and even travel costs.

 Banks can provide loans up to ₹1.5 crore for studies in India and abroad.
-Education loans are a great way to bridge the financial gap for students pursuing higher education.
+Education loans for abroad studies are a great way to bridge the financial gap for students pursuing higher education.

 Education loan interest rates in India 2024